 2. Define your savings goals.

 If you’re like most people, you have a lot of things you want to save for.
-It’s easier to achieve your savings goals if you divide them into short-, mid-, and long-term money goals and find ways to visualize them.
+It’s easier to achieve your goals if you divide them into short-, mid-, and long-term savings goals and make them easier to visualize.

-Your short-term goals are things you’re working toward for the next year or so.
-Those might include gifts for the holiday season, an anniversary weekend getaway, or a new mountain bike.
+- Short-term goals: These are things you’re working toward for the next year or so.
+They might include gifts for the holiday season, an anniversary weekend getaway, or a new mountain bike.

 - Mid-term goals: Think of your mid-term goals as the expenses that land within a 10-year window.
 Things like making a down payment on a home or car, fully furnishing a room, or turning your backyard into an entertaining oasis are common mid-range goals.

-For most people, long-term goals typically include the big one: retirement.
+- Long-term goals: For most people, this typically includes the big one: retirement.
 But you may have other long-term things you’re saving up for, too, like a vacation home or starting a business.